achiwa912/vocabull/README.md

 * If you can't type the word, you are forced to type it for 4 times
 * If you typed it correctly, you are still to type it for twice
 * VocaBull gives you quizes from outstanding 10 words so that you can focus 10 words at a specific time
-* If you typed a word correctly for several times, it deems that you have memorized theword
+* If you typed a word correctly for several times, it deems that you have memorized the word
 * In this case, it replaces the word with a new one.
-This way, outstanding 10 words are continuously changing
+This way, outstanding 10 words are constantly changing

 # Prerequisites